-If you are one of those people who gets something, sits and plays with it, makes up a game using it, or simply looks it over a bit, then you enjoy practicing your casting.
-Because casting is all about timing and timing improves with practice, making a game out of “practice time” takes the worry of “am I doing this right?”
+If you are one of those people who gets something, sits and plays with it, makes up a game using it, or simply looks it over a bit, then you will enjoy practicing your casting.
+Because casting is all about timing and timing improves with practice, making a game out of “practice time” takes away the worry of “am I doing this right?”

 A simple practice game, for example, is to take your fly rod (no hooks or leader) outside anywhere and see if you can get the tip of your fly line to land on something.
 It could be a dog’s dish, a stone in the yard, a picnic table’s top, or a big whatever.
 Once you can have the tip of the line several times on the object, change up distance and location and try again.

 You can also incorporate your practice time into your workout time.
 In other words, do both at the same time.
 It is a matter of adding a few casts between reps or segments of the workout.

 For example, say you do 25 sit-ups.
 After finishing the set and during the recovery time take a few casts.
 Doing a set of pushups next?
 Then follow with a few casts when recovering from those pushups.
 Or maybe a few casts between stretching movements.